 There are several different kinds of small business financing options, each having distinct benefits and limitations.
 Here are a few of the most common:

-Working capital loans can be used for one-time business expenses, equipment or inventory, staffing, expanding your business, and other needs.
+can be used for one-time business expenses, equipment or inventory, staffing, expanding your business, and other needs.

 These types of loans can also help cover occasional shortfalls in operational expenses, such as when your account receivables are lower than expected or if you operate a seasonable business.
 A working capital loan will help cover and replace the short revenue in those instances so you can run your business without interruption.